-Your evidence must reach us by Monday 4 January 2021
+Your evidence must reach us by Tuesday 4 January 2022

-Your evidence must reach us by Friday 5 February 2021
+• Your evidence must reach us by Friday 4 February 2022

 If you cannot provide evidence of your move by these dates, we will use your child's current address to allocate a school place.
+However, please let us know if you change address before the relevant national offer day to make sure any correspondence that may be posted is sent to the correct address.

-If you own two properties and will be moving from one to the other, or you are moving in with a partner or family, so you cannot provide evidence that you are legally committed to the move then you must write to us explaining this and provide us with evidence to support this when you apply (acceptable evidence shown below).
+If you own two properties and will be moving from one to the other, or you are moving in with a partner or family so you cannot provide evidence that you are legally committed to a house move, then you must write to us explaining your situation.
+You may be asked to provide evidence to confirm your address (acceptable evidence shown below).
 If your circumstances are unusual, please contact the Admissions Team for further advice.
+You should be aware that using an address that is not your ordinarily resident address to gain a higher priority for a school place may lead to that place being withdrawn, even after your child has started at that school.

-You must provide us with evidence to confirm your new address before your child takes up a place at their new school.
-This evidence can be a copy of:
+You may be asked to provide us with evidence to confirm your new address before your child takes up a place at their new school.
+We may request one of the following: